 - microclimate, water and heat balance of peatlands

-- hydrology of bogs and their role in natural dynamics of river runoff
+- hydrology of bogs and their role in dynamics of river runoff

 - carbon balance and other biogeochemical cycles in the biosphere